Supplier Communication Standard of Conduct

 c) It is submitted to Loblaw in writing and is clearly and prominently marked, “Retail pricing is at the sole discretion of the retailer”.

-4.8 Suppliers that have a direct sales channel to consumers (e.g. a brick & mortar or e-commerce retail operation that sells the same products you sell to Loblaw) must not discuss the supplier’s non-public (i.e. future) commercial retail plans or strategies with Loblaw.
-Communication with Loblaw must be through your dedicated team (e.g. sales, supply chain, marketing) and not through the personnel responsible for your retail operations.
+4.9 Suppliers that have a direct sales channel to consumers (e.g., a brick & mortar or e-commerce retail operation that sells the same products you sell to Loblaw) must not discuss the supplier’s non-public (i.e., future) commercial retail plans or strategies with Loblaw.
+Communication with Loblaw must be through your dedicated team (e.g., sales, supply chain, marketing) and not through the personnel responsible for your retail operations.

-4.9 Suppliers’ personnel that have been appointed as Loblaw Vendor Advisors or Supply Chain Embedded Resources, must sign a Loblaw NDA and comply with, as applicable, the Vendor Advisor Guidelines, the Supply Chain Embedded Vendor Guidelines, as well as this Standard of Conduct.
+4.10 Suppliers’ personnel that have been appointed as Loblaw Vendor Advisors or Supply Chain Embedded Resources, must sign a Loblaw NDA and comply with, as applicable, the Vendor Advisor Guidelines, the Supply Chain Embedded Vendor Guidelines, and this Standard of Conduct.

 Incidents will be monitored, suppliers/supplier personnel will be notified of any non-compliance and the supplier shall remediate the breach by taking appropriate actions to prevent future breaches.
 Failure by the supplier to promptly remediate breaches will trigger escalation of the incident, dependent on the nature and frequency of current and past incidents.
 Corrective action may include, without limitation, written warnings and/or potential review of the supplier relationship.